Family Friendly things to do on the Fleurieu Peninsula

 There is a good reason why the Fleurieu Peninsula is South Australia’s most visited region - it is known as Adelaide’s playground.

 The Fleurieu Peninsula is undoubtedly a family friendly place, here are some of our favourite things to do.

-Not only is this a favourite McLaren Vale winery for adults, but children love Gemtree as well.
+Say no more!
+Not only is Gemtree Wines a favourite McLaren Vale winery for adults, but children love Gemtree as well.
 The owners have created a family friendly cellar door, by adding a safe, entertaining playground in the beautiful surrounds on the winery.

-Unlike any playground that I experienced as a child, Jubilee Park is beyond incredible.
+Unlike any playground that most of us adults experienced as a child, Jubilee Park at Port Noarlunga is beyond incredible.
 Located near the Onkaparinga River in Port Noarlunga, Jubilee Park is easy to get to and only 45 minutes from Adelaide.
 Jubilee Park is a maze of wonderful wooden constructions consisting of multiple layers and levels for kids of all ages.